Contact Capture

 In the simple way, stone (B) removes stones (1) and (2).
 Stone (C) removes stones (2) and (3), while stone (C) also removes stones (3) and (4).

 Stone (1) is threatened by stones (A) and (B).
 Stone (2) cannot be removed because it is threatened by stones (B) and (C).
-Only stones (3) and (4) can be removed, and that is stone (C).
+Only stones (3) and (4) can be removed, and that is by stone (C).

 Stone (C) can remove stones (2) and (4), and stone (C) can also remove stones (3) and (4).
 Stone (B) cannot remove stones (1) and (2) because they are in contact with each other.